Orchestral Favorites

-Orchestral Favorites is an album by Frank Zappa first released in May 1979 on his own DiscReet Records label.
+Orchestral Favorites is an album by Frank Zappa, released in May 1979 on his own DiscReet Records label.
 The album is entirely instrumental and features music performed by the 37-piece Abnuceals Emuukha Electric Symphony Orchestra.
-It reached #168 on the Billboard 200 album chart in the United States.
+It reached No .168 on the Billboard 200 album chart in the United States.

 Recording sessions

 The recordings were sourced from performances recorded September 17–19, 1975 at Royce Hall on the UCLA campus with conductor Michael Zearott.
 There were two nights of live concert performances and an additional day of recording sessions without the audience.